Metadata Privacy Beyond Tunneling for Instant Messaging: Formal analysis

 This example shows the importance of the \ourprotocol send validity requirement.
 A similar example can be constructed for allowing users to request the adversary's keys.
 Note that blocking an adversary is allowed by \Cref{def:strategy:validity}.
 The reason is that unlike sending a message to the adversary or requesting their key, the server does not propagate these events to the blocked users.

+Note that our provable methodology means that \ourprotocol\ is secure against \emph{all} attacks that fall within the threat model, not just the example above.
+In fact, the example above has been discovered during the proof process.

-There is one final technical aspect of strategy validity: we require that strategies are \emph{deterministic w.r.t. formal randomness}.
+A final technical aspect of strategy validity is that we require strategies to be \emph{deterministic w.r.t. formal randomness}.
 Intuitively, strategies may differentiate among keys, but cannot depend on the actual bit representation of the keys.
-This reflects the probabilistic nature of generated keys, but is a natural requirement in symbolic cryptographic models.
+This reflects the probabilistic nature of generated keys, and is a natural requirement in symbolic cryptographic models.